-- Promote the use of active transportation and transit in and between residential, employment (including commercial and industrial) and institutional uses and other areas; - Focus major employment, commercial and other travel-intensive land uses on sites which are well served by transit where this exists or is to be developed, or designing these to facilitate the establishment of transit in the future; and, - Encourage transit-supportive development and intensification to improve the mix of employment and housing uses to shorten commute journeys and decrease transportation congestion (1.8.1).
+- Promote the use of active transportation and transit in and between residential, employment (including commercial and industrial) and institutional uses and other areas; - Focus major employment, commercial and other travel-intensive land uses on sites which are well served by transit where this exists or is to be developed, or designing these to facilitate the establishment of transit in the future; and. - Encourage transit-supportive development and intensification to improve the mix of employment and housing uses to shorten commute journeys and decrease transportation congestion (1.8.1).

-3.2 Policies for Infrastructure to Support Growth
+A Place to Grow: Growth Plan for the Greater Golden Horseshoe 2019 3.2 Policies for Infrastructure to Support Growth